-(period November 2019 - June 2020)
+(Period November 2019 - December 2020)

-This short report summarises the activity of the DC on Core Internet Values (DC-CIV) since its joint session with the DC Internet of Things (DC-IoT) at the Berlin IGF (November 2019).
+This report summarises the activity of the DC on Core Internet Values (DC-CIV) since its joint session with the DC Internet of Things (DC-IoT) at the Berlin IGF (November 2019) and until December 2020.
+IT is an extension of the half yearly report that the DC has published in June 2020.